eindor-cloud/Pipe-game/README.txt

 6. Algorithems that are worth mentioning:
 - DFS on the graph:
 	*converting each valid route into a neighbor list (as stated before).
-	*by using RTTI we start the DFS only from a source object.
+	*by using RTTI I start the DFS only from a source object.
 	*the DFS will activate water flow through all of the objects that their (graph)distance from the source isnt infinity (connect all object in route).
 //----------------------------------------------------------------------------